Linear control of coherent structures in wall-bounded turbulence at Re$_\tau = 2000$: The control set-up

 \subsubsection{Actuating Everywhere (AE) control}

-In the Actuating Everywhere (AE) control problem, we can actuate the flow everywhere but only have access to sensor measurements $\hat{\bi m}$ at a single location $z_s$ (it could also be multiple sensors at various locations).
-These measurements are contaminated by sensor noise $\hat{\bi n}$.
-The task in the AE problem is to estimate the entire state $\hat{\bi q}$, and then use the estimate $\hat{\bi{q}}_e$ to control the flow. \textit{Thus we only have one sensor to measure the flow, and we want to use it to control the flow everywhere.}
+In the Actuating Everywhere (AE) control problem, we can actuate the flow everywhere but only have access to sensor measurements $\hat{\boldsymbol m}$ at a single location $z_s$\footnote{It could also be sensors at various wall heights, actuators at various wall heights, or both. }.
+These measurements are contaminated by sensor noise $\hat{\boldsymbol n}$.
+The task in the AE problem is to estimate the entire state $\hat{\boldsymbol q}$, and then use the estimate $\hat{\boldsymbol{q}}_e$ to control the flow. \textit{Thus we only have one sensor to measure the flow, and we want to use it to control the flow everywhere.}

 The state estimate is generated using an estimator: